-Since the story broke that researchers confirmed a link between birth control and increased rates of depression, it seems women everywhere have decided to officially call it quits with the Pill.
+Researchers have confirmed a link between birth control and increased rates of depression. it seems women everywhere have decided to officially call it quits with the Pill.
 Maybe you’ve experienced the troubling side effects and this latest finding is the last straw.
 Whatever has led you to this point, you’re done with synthetic hormones and you’re ready to heal your endocrine system the natural way.

 “Research has shown that birth control disrupts your pheromones, the external hormones that attract us to the right mates.
 Not to mention, it suppresses your testosterone, a key component in sexual desire, and can even lower your ability to orgasm and make orgasms less intense…”

 Before you quit, there’s something you should know: The transition may not be easy or symptom-free.
 Unfortunately, while the Pill is often prescribed as a “treatment” for issues ranging from out-of-control acne to unbearable PMS, it’s nothing more than a Band-Aid.
 And while your original symptoms may have seemed to decline when you started the Pill, they haven’t really gone anywhere.
 Once you quit, they’ll be right where you left them, waiting to make you miserable.
 In fact, if you’ve been on the Pill for years, they may even be worse.
 That’s because birth control can totally deplete your system of crucial vitamins and nutrients, wreaking havoc on your gut and creating complete dysbiosis.